JeanArce/development-platforms/src/content/docs/devtools/Fork/fork-case-study.md

 | Permissions| Forks inherit permissions from the original repository, but developers can also set custom permissions for their forked repository as needed.|
 | Fork Synchronization | Developers can synchronize their fork with the original repository to incorporate upstream changes into their forked copy. |

-**These features make Git forking a powerful tool for collaboration, experimentation, contribution to open-source projects, and maintaining customized versions of software**.
+These features make Git forking a powerful tool for collaboration, experimentation, contribution to open-source projects, and maintaining customized versions of software.

 ## **Market Comparison**